 Sometimes, your vet might also take a sample of fluid from inside the joint, especially if there are signs of infection.

-Your vet will most likely prescribe anti-inflammatory drugs to relieve pain and reduce the severity of symptoms.
+- Medications: Vets often prescribe anti-inflammatory drugs to relieve pain and reduce inflammation.

 Leave a comment